The way companies and their employees handle day-to-day operations has shifted dramatically in a short amount of time.

-The method that companies and their employees use to handle day-to-day operations has shifted dramatically in a short amount of time.
-In a world that is always on, employees are sometimes expected to be available even outside of typical business hours, which has fueled an increase in employees’ use of cell phones, tablets and other mobile devices for business use.
+Even before the pandemic, employees were sometimes expected to be available outside of typical business hours.
+Now, the rise of hybrid and remote work has fueled an even greater increase in employees’ use of cell phones, tablets and other mobile devices for business use.

 A good mobile device management (MDM) tool can help to bridge the gap between the convenience of employees utilizing their own devices and maintaining an acceptable level of security required by a company.

 MDM tools are often cloud-based tools that function as an inventory system to track all mobile devices and serve as a hub to distribute security policies to the device.

 In the event a user attempts to bypass security restrictions (e.g., remove the password setting), the mobile device management tool automatically detects non-compliance and prevents access to any company resources.

 The functionality and availability of security policy restrictions will vary widely between different MDM tools.
 So how can you know what your company should expect from its MDM tool to effectively protect your business?

 Seven Questions to Ask about a Mobile Device Management Tool if Your Company Allows BYOD